netsec-ethz/rains/design-scalable-signature-updates.md

 periods.

 Key rollover is not a special case.
-Instead of renewing one of the key pairs, a new key pair can be delegated by the superordinate zone (after it reeived a next-key assertion from the subordinate zone).
+Instead of renewing one of the key pairs, a new key pair can be delegated by the superordinate zone (after it received a next-key assertion from the subordinate zone).
 The process of signing assertions is the same as if a key pair would have been renewed, with the only difference that now the new key pair instead of the renewed one is used.
+To play it safe, an authority can send a next key assertion to its superordinate with a new keyphase.
+During a transition period, the authority signs all its entries by both the new and the old key (it keeps for each entry two assertions each containing one signature so the signature verification in the network stays the same).
+Only entries with the new key are pushed to the authoritative servers.
+The others are kept ready as a backup to react quickly in case something goes wrong.

 When a zone is delegating its namespace then the delegation assertion schedule should take half the time of his superior.
 This way the zone has enough time to